-By Riva Gold -- S&P 500 eyes fresh records -- Spanish assets recover -- Stocks little changed in Europe and Asia
+By Riva Gold -- Major U.S. stock indexes head for fresh records -- Spanish assets recover -- Stocks little changed in Asia

-Stock moves were muted Thursday with the S&P 500 angling at its longest streak of record closes in 20 years.
+U.S. stocks rose Thursday, putting the S&P 500 on course for its longest streak of record closes in 20 years.

-The index added 0.2% shortly after the opening bell, a day after gains in internet retailers pushed the S&P 500 to its seventh straight session of advances.
-The Dow Jones Industrial Average climbed 12 points, or less than 0.1%, to 22674, and the Nasdaq Composite gained 0.4%.
+The broad index added 0.2%, a day after gains in internet companies helped push the S&P 500 to its seventh straight session of advances.
+The Dow Jones Industrial Average gained 25 points, or 0.1%, to 22686, while the Nasdaq Composite added 0.3%.

-U.S. stocks have been enjoyed small bumps higher in recent sessions amid continued signs that the economy remains on track and expectations of another quarter of above-average earnings growth.
+U.S. stocks have enjoyed small bumps higher in recent sessions amid signs that the economy remains on track and earnings growth continues to look solid.